Schlipak/Allspeak.js/README.md

 }
 ```

 If your file does not follow this structure, Allspeak will either throw a *parseError* or warn you of a missing key or translation in the console.
-It's always good to test your translation file with an JSON validator service such as JSONlint.
+It's always good to test your translation file with a JSON validator service such as JSONlint.

 ## Translation domains